turingschool/front-end-curriculum/lessons/module-3/react-router-v4.md

 <section class="call-to-action">
-### Take the next 10 minutes to read about these components
+### Component Research Spike (10 mins)

----
+Take notes on the features of each of these components in your notebook!
 <section class="answer">
 ### Link